google-github-actions/run-gemini-cli/README.md

 | `GOOGLE_GENAI_USE_VERTEXAI` | Set to `true` to use Vertex AI                                                                                                 | Variable | No       | Using Vertex AI                |
 | `GOOGLE_GENAI_USE_GCA`      | Set to `true` to use Gemini Code Assist                                                                                        | Variable | No       | Using Gemini Code Assist       |
 | `APP_ID`                    | GitHub App ID for custom authentication.                                                                                       | Variable | No       | Using a custom GitHub App      |

+[!WARNING] Do not use the `DEBUG` environment variable as it causes the Gemini CLI to hang waiting for node debugger to attach.

 To add a repository variable: